We tackle these general themes in research projects that are relevant

 problems, rather than reacts to them after they have already arose.

-As part of the Faculty of Law, the Research Group is a member of the Research Alliance for Autonomous Systems (RAAS).
+As part of the Faculty of Law, the Research Group is a member of the Research Alliance for Autonomous Systems (RAAS) and the Finnish UAV Ecosystem (FUAVE).

 The Research Group is currently directed by Associate Professor Rosa Ballardini.
 More information about associated researchers and their research interests is available on the Group Members page.